 1) What is your background?

-I attended Interlochen National Music Camp for seven summers as a child, and graduated from the Interlochen Arts Academy High School in Interlochen, Michigan.
-After attending the Meadowmount School of Violin in NY for four summers, I received a B.A. violin performance degree as well as a B.A. degree in Natural Sciences from a joint program between Case Western Reserve University and the Cleveland Institute of Music while studying with Linda Cerone.
+I attended Interlochen National Music Camp for seven summers and graduated from the Interlochen Arts Academy High School in Interlochen, Michigan.
+After Interlochen, I attended the Meadowmount School of Violin in NY for four summers.
+I received a B.A. violin performance degree as well as a B.A. degree in Natural Sciences from a joint program between Case Western Reserve University and the Cleveland Institute of Music while studying with Linda Cerone.
 Additionally, I have studied violin pedagogy with Sally O'Reilly in Minneapolis, have completed Suzuki violin training in early childhood education as well as levels 1A, and 1B., and I regularly attend and participate in the Starling DeLay Symposium at the Juilliard School of Music in New York City.

-I accept new students of all levels who are willing to make a commitment to serious study of the violin, and who are willing to practice on a daily basis.
+I accept new students of all levels who are willing to make a commitment to serious study of the violin, and who are willing to practice daily.